 /tmp: a directory where anyone can read and write files (but, only a file's creator has the rights to remove her own stuff).
 Handy to share data with colleagues on the same machine (but beware the volume of data).

 SBR Specifics

-/projet: toplevel directory of a tree mimicking the /home (unit/team/user) directory tree and destined to hold project data than need to be backed-up (initial data sets, final results).
+/shared/projects: toplevel directory for project directories, destined to hold project data than needs to be backed-up (initial data sets, final results).